CheewyOFF/fourequalsten_hint/README.md

 ## Installation :

-1. Use pip to install the package
+1. Use pip to install the package</br>
   For Unix/macOS :
   ```
   python3 -m pip install fourequalsten_hint